canonical/snap-tempest/README.md

     sudo snap install [install-OPTIONS] tempest

-By default, tempest snap will be installed from `latest/stable` channel unless a different channel is explicitly specified.
+By default, tempest snap will be installed from the stable channel of the latest OpenStack release, e.g. `2023.1/stable` if `antelope` is the most recent release, unless a different channel is explicitly specified.
 This channel is generally compatible with actively developed OpenStack releases thanks to the relatively flexible alignment between Tempest and its plugins with OpenStack versions.